DrTreEsq/GitHub_Portfolio/courses.md

 2. Stanford University: AI in Healthcare Specialization Certificate, in progress📍
 3. DeepLearning.AI: AI for Medicine Specialization Certificate, in progress📍

-also taking neuroscience courses and searching for University pre-med, chemistry, and biology courses to pursue MD, PhD: Neuroscience
+also taking neuroscience courses and searching for University pre-med, chemistry, and biology courses to pursue MD, PhD

 <h3> Degree Programs </h3>